sajidalirander/kubernetes-Learning-by-building-from-setup-to-services/README.md

 Here's how we can tackle it:
 * First, we'll quickly discuss Persistent Volumes—how Kubernetes saves data even if a pod restarts.
 Read the concept at [Chapter 2](./leason/ch2.md).
 * Then, we'll deploy MinIO, the object storage server.
+Read the concept at [Chapter 3](./leason/ch3.md).
 * Finally, we'll deploy PostgreSQL, the database.
+Read the concept at [Chapter 4](./leason/ch4.md).